ronakdev/policyProposal/README.md

 Github
 -------
 GitHub Enterprise is the new unified product for Enterprise Cloud (formerly GitHub Business Cloud) and Enterprise Server (formerly GitHub Enterprise).
 Organizations that want the flexibility to use GitHub in a cloud or self-hosted configuration can now access both at one per-seat price.
 And with GitHub Connect, these products can be securely linked, providing a hybrid option so developers can work seamlessly across both environments. (github.com)

+Github is also secure.
+In fact, 'Millions of teams trust GitHub to keep their work safe.
+Our team of experts goes beyond industry standards to secure our platform.
+And builds features that help you do the same.'.
+Learn more at [https://github.com/security](https://github.com/security)